 Just look at the two trays of tomatoes above.
 The difference shocked me, and I called Blake into the kitchen to take a look.

 The Red Gold Challenge had me slicing open the whole tomatoes, scrutinizing the color, texture, and flavor.
 There really was no comparison.
-Red Gold’s were much (MUCH!) more firm, with a more intense color of red, and a more natural garden-fresh tomato flavor.
+Red Gold’s tomatoes were much (MUCH!) firmer, with a more intense color of red, and a more natural garden-fresh tomato flavor.

 I was amazed at the very obvious difference in quality.
 Know that you’ll now find even more of Red Gold’s tomato products in our pantry in the future!!